HMS Fame (1805): Service

 In November 1808, whilst under the command of Captain Bennet, Fame joined a squadron lying off Rosas, where Captain Lord Cochrane was assisting the Spanish in the defence of Castell de la Trinitat against the invading French army.
 Boats from Fame helped evacuate Cochrane's garrison forces after the fort's surrender on 5 December.
 On 4 March 1811, Argentine lawyer and journalist Mariano Moreno died on this ship while travelling on a diplomatic mission to England, his body was thrown into the water wrapped in a Unión Jack flag.

+She returned from Guadeloupe to Portsmouth in October 1815, and then was duly sent to Le Havre.

 Fate

 Fame was laid up in ordinary at Chatham in 1815.
 She was broken up in 1817.